devicetree-org/lopper/README-architecture.txt

 Lopper is in a single repository:

-  % git clone git://<location to lopper repo/
+  % git clone git://github.com/devicetree-org/lopper

 Ensure that the prerequisite tools are installed on your host.
 Lopper is written in python3, and requires that standard support libraries are installed.
+Current testing has been against python3.5.x, but no issues are expected on newer 3.x releases.

 In addition to the standard libraries, Lopper uses: cpp, dtc and libfdt for processing and manipulating device trees.
 These tools must be installed and